 They call it Prime Pantry for a reason.
-Amazon’s grocery food delivery Pantry is available only to those who pay for a Prime membership.
-That’s $99 a year or $12.99 a month.
-Probably not worth it if all you’re doing is buying toothpaste and toilet paper.
-But if you’re already paying for the membership, this is another perk.
+Amazon’s grocery food delivery service is available only to those who pay for a Prime membership, which costs $99 a year or $12.99 a month.

-Even though the big draw of Prime membership is free shipping, Grocery food delivery from Pantry comes with a flat $5.99 per box delivery fee.
-You can, however, get around that.
-Choose at least 5 qualifying items for the box and the fee is waived.
-Amazon will direct you to the listing of those items.
-When I’m loading up and just trying to get to free, I seek multiples of something small like mints or wipes — cheap stuff you use all the time.
+Choose at least least 5 qualifying items for the box and the fee is waived.
+Additionally, Amazon Prime Pantry deals will refresh regularly, offering incentives, coupons, and sales.
+When I’m loading up and trying to get free shipping, I seek multiples of something small like mints or wipes — cheap stuff you use all the time.

 Don’t forget to cut back with some coupons.

-Before you shop online, clip coupons online.
+Before you shop online, clip digital coupons.
 Amazon has screens full of them that you can sort by popularity or by category — baking, breakfast foods, etc. $5 off razors, 20 percent off vitamins.
-Chances are if you’re seeing it in the Sunday flyers, it’s online too.
+Chances are, if you’re seeing it in the Sunday flyers, it’s online too.

 How’s the selection?

 This is not a bulk-buying-makes-it-cheaper affair.
 And you can’t purchase your meat or dairy, but Amazon is selling regular-sized goods at more-or-less street prices.
 Remember, these are nonperishable items.
 But if you can find it in an aisle at the grocery store, you can find it online.
-Boxed cereal, candy, condiments — check.
-Cleaning items.
-Toiletries.
 All there.

-Amazon also is not offering generics, nor is it selling luxury brands.
+Amazon does not offer generics, nor is it selling luxury brands.
 But the standards are here: Nabisco, Heinz, Betty Crocker.

 Armed with a standard list that includes Dove Body Wash, Corn Chex, Planters Dry Roasted Peanuts, Head N Shoulders, and the like, I find most prices within pennies, but sometimes cheaper by as much as a quarter to competitor Target Restock.
-(More on that in a minute).
 They weren’t much cheaper or more expensive than my corner grocer, either.